Your child may be asking for a gift or an allowance or maybe even a loan‚ depending on his or her age.

 But a recent study found that what children really want from their parents when it comes to finances is guidance.

-Our Los Angeles bankruptcy lawyers understand that parents tend to overestimate the time they spend helping their children understand how to manage money.
+Our Woodland Hills bankruptcy lawyers understand that parents tend to overestimate the time they spend helping their children understand how to manage money.
 Often‚ children are watching by example and they are being taught spending habits that could hurt them later in life.

 While even perfect spending and saving habits won’t entirely shield you from unexpected financial setbacks‚ they can serve as a significant buffer.
 This may result in your having more options if you are struck by crisis.